 A recent study from the

 Journal of Alzheimer’s Disease, conducted by the University of California, Irvine and SIU School of Medicine

-found that disrupting the sleep cycle in the evening had produced a significant
+found that disrupting the sleep cycle had produced a significant chemical

-chemical change in the brain.
-It affected learning and memory in a way
+change in the brain.
+It affected learning and memory in a way that could

 The study reported that those who currently suffer from the condition sometimes